stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/add-ci-pipeline/add-ci-pipeline.md

 ### Create a Secret on SAAP

-1. To create a secret first login to SAAP using OC CLI.
+1. To create a secret first log in to SAAP using OC CLI.

 1. Paste this command and replace `your-namespace` with your namespace, `provider.token` value with your PAT, and `webhook.secret` value with your webhook secret.